nathanfeitoza/customer-success-balancing-rd/README.md

 ## How to run the test

-In terminal, execute the commands below:
+In the terminal, run the command below:

 ```
 ruby customer_success_balancing.rb